NarubyRiverlione/slack-tipbot-Dash/README.md

 By default the tipbot joins the default `#general` channel, you can invite him into other channels just like you invite normal users into channels.

-When enabled by an admin you can request dash:
+When enabled by an admin you can ask dash:
 - ​*receive* <value + unit> @someone​  tell the bot to request coins from someone.  `@tipbot I want to receive 0.1 Dash from @bob` will request 0.1 Dash from @bob.
 After you've requested coins from someone that person will be asked if that is OK, replying with `yes`, `ok` or `sure` will make the transaction happen.
 The `<value + unit>` can be `0.1 Dash` or `10000000 Satoshi`  This command has a few aliases which you can use; `ask`, `demand`, `deserve`, `send me`, `give me`, `gimme` and `owes me` eg; `@tipbot I demand 0.1 Dash from @bob for making such a cool bot` or `@tipbot @bob please gimme 0.1 Dash for lunch`